 How does one discover Universal life?
 Practice, practice, practice!

 So why should you practice Qigong?
-What benefit will you receive?”
+What benefit will you receive?
 The benefit is entirely up to you.
 It depends on the level you want to achieve.
 If you want to reach a higher level, you must continue to practice.
 When Qigong becomes part of your lifestyle, you will notice a shift.
 As your energy becomes more balanced on the invisible level, it will be reflected in your physical body.
 You may find that you drop weight, let go of long-standing health issues, have a gentler smile or a softer reactions to others.
 You may also see a shift in your perspective.

 Nowadays, we all live in our minds—our to-do lists are half a mile long, our schedules are jam-packed, and we stare at the computer screens for the majority of our days.
-So, can you let it all go?
+Can you let it all go?
 Can you drop your mind?

-It’s much easier said than done, but if you continually live in your mind limits you.
+Continually living in your mind limits you.
 At this level, you can only discover the body; you will not see the whole truth.
-If you can drop your mind, however, you can discover the spirit.
+Dropping your mind allows you to discover your spirit.
 You are a complete being—body, mind, and spirit.
-Letting go of the mind helps you connect to that higher level that most of us have lost touch of, where all parts of your being are connected.
+Letting go of the mind helps you connect to that higher level, where all parts of your being are connected.

 Most people find Qigong when they’ve been given a dire diagnosis.
-The doctor says, “You have cancer; you only have a few months left to live.”
-When those people practice, they still receive a benefit.
+When they practice, they still receive a benefit.
 Qigong can benefit and impact every person in every life situation.
 Why?

 So practice, and then practice some more, and let the beauty of your inner being unfold.